iAvicenna/PyReports/README.md

       Img('./image2.png')

     Txt('''
-        One can also put a latex formula using regular tex code
+        One can also put a latex formula using regular tex code:

         $\int exp^{-x^2} dx = ?? $

+        Once has_tex is set to True, necessary javascripts will be added to the report`s head.
         ''')

     with Section('Results Subsection'):